Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Challenges

 \section{Challenges}

-We have systematically identified and summarized the challenges and limitations faced by researchers in the existing body of literature, and the synthesized insights from these papers are quantitatively represented in Table~\ref{tab:summary}.
+We have systematically identified and summarized the challenges and limitations faced by researchers in the existing body of literature; synthesized insights from these papers are quantitatively represented in Table~\ref{tab:summary}.
+Following, we discuss each in further detail.

-We then deconstructed the challenges and highlighted further significant issues that are frequently neglected in current literature.